Professional Performance - AdvPgDip (post-Masters level 8)

 For full details, audition requirements and audition advice, please visit the Music Auditions section of the Conservatoire website.

 There will be two rounds of auditions.
-Applicants must pass Round One in order to proceed to Round Two.
+Applicants must pass the pre-screening round in order to proceed to live auditions.

-All applicants are required to submit pre-audition materials for consideration by the audition panel.
-These should be submitted to email@example.com at the same time as your application and include:
+All applicants are required to submit pre-screening materials for consideration by the audition panel.
+These should be submitted to us at firstname.lastname@example.org for UK applicants and email@example.com for overseas applicants and include:

 Instrumentalists should prepare a programme of 40 minutes.
 Your programme should include a major work and incorporate a variety of periods and styles.